Compute nonparametric bootstrap estimate, standard error, confidence intervals and p-value for a vector of bootstrap replicate estimates.

 A data frame that containts the vector with bootstrapped estimates, or directly the vector (see 'Examples').

-Optional, unquoted names of variables with bootstrapped estimates.
+Optional, unquoted names of variables (as character vector) with bootstrapped estimates.
 Required, if either data is a data frame (and no vector), and only selected variables from data should be processed.
-You may also use functions like : or tidyselect's select_helpers().

 method